-If you’re thinking about having bariatric surgery, you’ve probably heard of gastric bypass surgery and mini-gastric bypass surgery.
+Certainly, if you’re thinking about having bariatric surgery, you’ve heard of gastric bypass surgery and mini-gastric bypass surgery.

-Let’s take a look at the pros and cons of mini gastric bypass surgery, as these will help us understand how it compares to a gastric bypass.
+We’ll examine the pros and cons of mini gastric bypass surgery to compare it to gastric bypass.

 Pros And Cons Of Mini Gastric Bypass

 When looking at the pros and cons of the mini gastric bypass, we will be comparing it to its “big brother,” the gastric bypass.
 Both of these bariatric surgeries are usually performed laparoscopically.

 - Less invasive: Because there is less internal manipulation necessary with a mini gastric bypass, typically there are fewer incisions.
 There is a lower risk of infection with fewer incisions;

 - Surgery Time Is Shorter: A typical gastric bypass procedure normally takes between 2 and 3 hours, but a mini gastric bypass is usually completed in about 1.5 hours;